 Gas Cooktop Installation In Your Kitchen

-We have come to the end of our guide regarding the factors you need to consider while installing a gas cooktop.
-Even though gas installations aren’t easy, we hope you now have a better idea of how to get the job done.
+We have reached the end of our guide on the factors to consider while installing a gas cooktop.
+Even though gas installations aren’t easy, we hope you now know better how to do them.

 Once you’ve installed the cooktop and connected it to the gas line, assemble the burners and ignite them to check the flames.
 If everything works correctly, place the grates, and you’re ready.